 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Azusa Pacific University about graduation rates for other more appropriate groups of students.

-Based on the caliber of first-time/full-time students that attend Azusa Pacific University we would expect an overall graduation rate of 54.2%.
-However, students are graduating at a rate that is 13.0% higher.
-Therefore, Azusa Pacific University is among the highest performing schools nationwide in graduating students when their anticipated academic achievement is factored in.
+Based on the caliber of first-time/full-time students that attend Azusa Pacific University we would expect an overall graduation rate of 58.0%.
+However, students are graduating at a rate that is 10.4% higher.
+That means Azusa Pacific University is performing above average at graduating students based upon those students' anticipated academic achievement in college.